AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getRepliedMessage**(`parameters`): `Promise`<[`message`](../modules/index.types.default.md#message-1)\>

-Returns information about a message that is replied by a given message.
-Also, returns the pinned message, the game message, the invoice message, and the topic creation message for messages
+Returns information about a non-bundled message that is replied by a given message.
+Also, returns the pinned message, the game message, the invoice message,

+- the message with a previously set same background, the giveaway message, and the topic creation message for messages of the types

-- of the types messagePinMessage, messageGameScore, messagePaymentSuccessful, messageChatSetBackground and topic messages without replied message respectively
+- messagePinMessage, messageGameScore, messagePaymentSuccessful, messageChatSetBackground, messagePremiumGiveawayCompleted and topic messages without non-bundled replied message respectively

 #### Parameters